frctl/fractal.build/docs/guide/09-collections/02-configuration.md

 #### hidden

-Whether or not the collection (and all it's children) should be hidden from listings and navigation.
+Whether or not the collection (and all its children) should be hidden from listings and navigation.

 ```yaml
 hidden: false